12 Steps Info Sheet

 - Become an active member of a church.
 Have your children attend Sunday school or youth group so they can develop relationships with positive role models.
 The members and leaders of a church will be able to speak on your behalf if Child Protective Services (i.e., a social worker agency) ever questions you or your family.
 Clergy’s attendance with the family at parent/child interviews or hearings sends a signal to the social worker that the parents in question have a definitive part of the community (i.e., their church) behind them.

 - Never use corporal punishment in public under any circumstances.
 While usage of corporate punishment is legal, it does increase the risk of losing your child to CPS.
 If using corporal punishment, limit it to children below the age of ten.
 Only strike the buttocks with the child wearing clothes.
 If not with the hand, then only with something with curved edges (e.g., a light paddle).
 Most social workers have a personal bias against any form of corporal punishment and wrongly presume that parents utilizing it are abusive.
-Alternatively, parents should be cautious to utilize any form of non-traditional form of discipline that in any way might be deemed to be physically harsh on child (e.g., making the child sleep in the garage one night as punishment).
+Alternatively, parents should be cautious in utilizing any non-traditional forms of discipline that in any way might be deemed to be physically harsh on the child (e.g., making the child sleep in the garage one night as punishment).

 - Never leave your children at home alone under the age of 12.
 Different states have different laws and recommendations regarding leaving your children at home.
 Find out what your states laws are and abide by them to avoid being questioned by CPS.
 Even if a child is older, their past activities (e.g., illegal drug usage or vandalism) may compel a social worker to provide greater scrutiny to a family that leaves such a child/teenager at home without supervision.